Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A quad-core processing system renders ultra-HD images with excellent colors.
 This model has built-in WebOS, Apple Airplay, and Apple HomeKit, offering access to dozens of apps and streaming services.

-A 60-inch TV measures 60 inches when measured diagonally from bezel to bezel.
+As you shop for the best 60″ TV, you’ll want to make sure it will fit in your living space and is the right size for your entertainment enjoyment.
+The best 60 inch TVs measure 60 inches when measured diagonally from bezel to bezel.
 However, it’s important to note that technically a 60-inch television might have a screen size that measures 53 inches wide by 31 inches tall.
 If you’re curious about TV measurements, then you’ll want to read our guide to the dimensions of a 60-inch TV.

 Also, note that you may find that the 60-inch TV category also includes 58-inch televisions.
 If you’re concerned about picking a television that lacks the functionality and quality of other models, you might be better served to focus on 55-inch or 65-inch televisions, as these tend to be sizes that are treated as flagship options from television manufacturers.
+Lastly, you may want to ask yourself, is an extended warranty on a TV worth it?

 Similar to other television sizes, you have a variety of display technologies to select from.
 If you’re exclusively focused on budget, a simple LED display will be sufficient and at the most affordable price.
 But if you’re placing your television in a room where lighting or windows might make picture quality an issue, an OLED or QLED TV will offer more accurate colors and contrast — especially when watching darker scenes with shades of black or dark blue.